 water, then the gate applies a sideways force which pinches the hose

 closed.
 Placing a negative net-charge on the gate wire causes the

 "switch" to turn off and the LED to go dark.
 Merely holding a negatively

 electrified object near the Gate lead will apply a force to the electrons

-in that little lead wire, which pushes them into the metal plate, which
+in that little Gate wire, which pushes them into the metal plate, which

-repels away the electrons in the silicon, which pinches the conductive
+repels away the electrons in the silicon, which pinches closed the